pmnord/DSA-BST/README.md

 }
 ```

-> This function prints a flattened tree
+> This function recursively sums every element in a tree
 > Runtime: O(n) as the function is called for every node in the tree

 ## 5. Height of a BST